 Shared in stories a bunch of ways to proactively protect your garden against the inevitable pests and diseases that come along with summer☀️

 My biggest tip?
-Starting off with a healthy garden and strong plants is your best bet for warding off pesky infestations💪 Rich soil, consistent feeding and this DIY repellent spray are my secret weapons in the garden!
+Starting off with a healthy garden and strong plants is your best bet for warding off pesky infestations💪 Rich soil, consistent feeding and this DIY organic garden pest spray are my secret weapons in the garden!
 The spray water based with a few potent essential oils and one bonus ingredient💦

 More tips: plant HERBS and utilize beneficial insects!

 Herbs are great companions to veggie plants both for their ability to attract pollinators AND repel pests both big and small🌿 Beneficial insects are another go-to garden defender for us!
 Insects like ladybugs, lacewings, beneficial nematodes and assassin bugs are such a strong defense because they prey on the bad guys👊🐞